oracle/weblogic-kubernetes-operator/documentation/3.4/content/userguide/platforms/environments.md

 AKS support and limitations:

+* Operator v3.4.4 is certified for use on AKS with Kubernetes 1.24.3+.
 * All three domain home source types are supported (Domain in Image, Model in Image, and Domain in PV).
 * For Domain in PV, we support Azure Files volumes accessed through a persistent volume claim; see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).